ArchipelagoMW/Archipelago/worlds/sm64ex/docs/setup_en.md

 ### How do I update the Game to a new Build?

+When using the Launcher follow the normal build steps, but when choosing a folder name use the same as before.
+The launcher will recognize this, and offer to replace it.
 When manually compiling just pull in changes and run `make` again.
 Sometimes it helps to run `make clean` before.

-When using the Launcher follow the normal build steps, but when choosing a folder name use the same as before.
-Then continue as normal.